 Rookie goalie Pete Peeters finished with 26 saves to win his third consecutive decision, and remained unbeaten (9-0-1) for the season.

-1980 -- Bill Barber scored a pair of goals and Rick MacLeish adds one to give the Flyers a 3-0 lead after one period of play, but Vancouver comes back with three unanswered goals in the middle stanza in a 3-3 tie with the Canucks at Pacific Coliseum.
+1980 -- Bill Barber scored a pair of goals and Rick MacLeish added another to give the Flyers a 3-0 lead after one period of play, but Vancouver came back with three unanswered goals in the middle stanza in a 3-3 tie with the Canucks at Pacific Coliseum.

-1983 -- Tim Kerr scored twice and assisted on two other goals and Brian Propp netted two goals and three points as the Flyers blasted the Calgary Flames by an 8-5 count at the Saddledome.
+1983 -- Tim Kerr scored twice and assisted on two other goals and Brian Propp posted two goals and three points as the Flyers blasted the Calgary Flames by an 8-5 count at the Saddledome.

 Trailing 3-2 after one period, coach Bob McCammon pulled Pelle Lindbergh in favor of Bob Froese to begin the second.
 Propp scored his second of the game early in the frame and Rich Sutter gave Philadelphia their first lead 21 seconds later.

-Kerr made it a three-goal advantage just over one minute into the third, and Ron Sutter notched a shorthanded a little more than two minutes later to put the game away.
+Kerr made it a three-goal advantage just over a minute into the third, and Ron Sutter notched a shorthanded tally a little more than two minutes later to put the game away.